jarvis08/TIL/02_ComputerScience/README.md

 # Computer Science

-I study Computer Science to understand computer and Machine Learning better.
+I study Computer Science to understand computer better and use it efficiently.

 <br><br>